These startups are revolutionizing the way you socialize online – The growth of VR in Socializing

 Remember the highly popular virtual world Second Life?
 Philip Rosedale, Ryan Downe and Friedrica Heiberger, the creative brains behind Second Life gave shape to a Social Virtual Reality platform, High Fidelity in April 2013.
 They aim to create a platform where users can generate and station virtual worlds and explore and interact together in them.
 Perhaps, this is where the actual Second Life is happening!
 People can actually teleport themselves into another reality and enhance the sense of belonging.
 Already, there has been some striking applications of High Fidelity.

 Animation Nights New York (ANNY) is a monthly event that provides a stage for independent animators and filmmakers to get their work noticed.
 ANNY teamed up with High Fidelity to create a Virtual Reality environment that would enable the members of ANNY to join, network and collaborate outside their usual physical meetup.
 The physical meeting usually takes place at 180 Maiden Lane in Downtown Manhattan.
-High Fidelity made use of Archilogics technology to generate a three dimensional replica of 180 Maiden Lane and Artella’s technology to collaborate on the content.
-The space included a screening of animation clips, installations of animations and a ‘Mars Tea Room’.
+High Fidelity made use of Archilogics technology to generate a three-dimensional replica of 180 Maiden Lane and Artella’s technology to collaborate on the content.
+Space included a screening of animation clips, installations of animations and a ‘Mars Tea Room’.

 High Fidelity also sponsored a virtual reality talent show on April 21 2017.
 The show was held in front of a live VR audience and it welcomed any kind of skill.
-From singing, dancing, magics to on the spot creativity.
+From singing, dancing, magic to on the spot creativity.
 The show was aimed to explore the potential of a fully circulated VR avatar in realtime.

 ‘Shortbow’, is a game as well as a tutorial series that can be used by anyone to build a game from scratch.
 This bow and arrow defense game tutorial has four parts.
 The first one deals with making a usable bow and arrow.
 Programming enemy entities comes next.
 Setting up game environment and scoreboard and writing a game manager are the final two stages.